 Get used to wiping out

 Any surfer — pro or beginner — falls.
 It doesn’t matter what wave you’re on or what your level of expertise is, you will fall over and over again.
 But that’s the thing about surfing.
-You have to get used to all those falls because, in those, you will learn.
+You have to get used to all those falls because, in those, you will learn and grow.

 In anything you do, having fun is a definite key to success.
-Surfing is no different.
+Conversely, surfing is no different.
 There’s no point in learning how to surf at all if you’re not having fun doing it.

 Timing the Tides, Catching the Waves

 Not all surf watches are made equal.
-Some are made to withstand the depths of the ocean and some are made to help improve performance.
-Despite all these difference, however, every watch comes with functions that help guide surfers through the tremulous tides and embrace its crashing waves.
-The water-resistance of these watches will assure the other functions remain reliable even on the stressful roars of tides.
+Some are made to withstand the depths of the ocean, while others are made to help improve performance.
+However, despite all these differences, every watch comes with functions that help guide surfers through the tremulous tides and embrace its crashing waves.
+The water-resistance of these watches will assure the other functions remain reliable, even on the stressful roars of tides.
 The tide alerts can help surfers predict the highs and lows of the tide and even the duration of how long it lasts.
 The GPS keeps you on the map despite being drawn to the vastness of the sea.
 And last but not least, smartwatch functions keep you connected no matter where you are.

-No matter the functions are, the choice of which surf watch to use all depends on your personal preferences and level of expertise.
+Regardless of the diverse functions, the choice of which surf watch to purchase all depends on your personal preferences and your current level of surfing expertise.
 So, which one do you believe works best for you?
 Share it with us and to other readers by leaving a comment!